DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * [Testing scenarios (only if provided)]
 * [Validation steps (only if provided)]
 * [Expected results (only if provided)]
-[Note: Leave this section blank if no testing scenarios are provided]
+[Note: Leave this section empty with a blank line if no testing scenarios are provided]
 ```
 Format: Numbered scenarios or bullet points
 Example: 1.
 Verify manager can access all department reports